Drive-Time Analysis and Your Primary Service Area (PSA)

 - Finding insights about new or existing locations: of course, all of this data can also be used pro-actively to find that next best location which will bring in new customers.
 Often times, “location, location, location” can lead business owners to believe that a more expensive property will be more lucrative.
 With drive time analysis and other location data points, you can determine the true value of potential location, or the population potential for a tarted marketing program

-The following are examples of this statements mentioned above using Drive Time analysis as a base:
+The following are examples of using Drive Time analysis as a base:

 Core customer base distribution combined with drive time areas can this could be used to define the primary service area